Work at Hub City Writers Project

 Summer Publishing Internship

 We offer summer publishing internships by application.
 This program is currently on hiatus.
-The next internship opportunity will be June 4th to August 15th, 2020.
 Please subscribe to our email list for updates!

 Hub City Press's Summer Publishing Internship program is based out of the Writers House, an historic cottage in downtown Spartanburg, S.C.
 The program is open to those interested in literary publishing in the United States who have completed a college degree (BA, BFA, MA, MFA, PhD) in creative writing within the past five years or are pursuing a graduate degree (MFA, MA, or PhD) in writing or related field.